pyeventsourcing/eventsourcing/docs/topics/installing.rst

 later by running the install command again with the options you want.
 You can also make your project depend directly on the extra dependencies.

-For example, if you want to store cryptographically encrypted events, then install with the ``crypto`` option.
-This simply installs `PyCryptodome <https://pypi.org/project/pycryptodome/>`_ so feel free to make your project depend on that instead.
+For example, if you want the option to store cryptographically encrypted events, then install with the ``crypto`` option.
+This simply installs `PyCryptodome <https://pypi.org/project/pycryptodome/>`_ so feel free to make your project directly depend on that package.
+After installing this package, you will need to :ref:`configure your application <Application configuration>` environment to enable encryption.

 ::